 If psychedelics were legalised, these drugs could be fully tested and people would have access to safe substances.

-Prohibition just pushes people to find more and more dangerous ways of getting high.
+Prohibition just pushes people to find more and more dangerous ways of exercising their cognitive freedom.